nollium/enchttp/README.md

 ## File Decryption

-- Files served by this server are encrypted using XOR with a fixed key (`42` by default).
+- Files served by this server are obfuscated using XOR with a fixed key (`42` by default).
-- When downloading files through the browser, JavaScript automatically decrypts the files for you.
+- When downloading files through the browser, JavaScript automatically "decrypts" the files for you.

 ---